syedhaider03/news_reader_app/README.md

 ## Running the React Native Project for Android and iOS

-Welcome to our React Native project!
+Welcome to my React Native project!
 Follow the steps below to run the app on both Android and iOS platforms.

 ### Prerequisites